X9Z0/web-crypto-wallet/README.md

 - **Delete a Wallet:** Remove wallets from your collection with a single click.
 - **Copy Keys:** Quickly copy private and public keys to your clipboard.
 - **Copy Mnemonics:** Safely copy your mnemonic phrase for backup.
-- **Supports Multiple Networks:** Manage wallets for Solana and Ethereum.

 - **Clean UI:** A minimal and user-friendly interface.

 ## How to Set Up

 1. **Clone the repository:**

    ```bash
    git clone https://github.com/X9Z0/web-crypto-wallet
    ```

 2. **Install all dependencies:**

    ```bash
    npm install
    ```